DIY Rat Control

 Very often the rodent problems we see are a result of rats getting into property through damaged, faulty or badly designed sewer systems.
 When required we have the facilities and expertise to carry out a full inspection of the sewer system and drainage of the property.
 Where damage is found we will carry out remediation work to protect the property.

 Insulation is one of the most significant areas of contamination risk and is regularly overlooked.
 Rodents nest and live between layers, depositing huge quantities of droppings, urine and nesting material infested with insect pests.
-We have the most effective decontamination processes in place to ensure insulation can be quickly and effectively replaced and surrounding surfaces fully disinfected with a sophisticated product that kills, viruses, bacteria and many other types of microorganism.
-We also use the services of WaspKill UK who are experts in insect control to handle the fumigation of properties affected by flea, bedbug and lice infestations.
+We are able to undertake a highly effective decontamination processes in place to ensure insulation is quickly and effectively replaced and surrounding surfaces fully disinfected with a sophisticated product that kills, viruses, bacteria and many other types of microorganism.
+We also use the Bristol Pest Control Services of WaspKill UK, who are experts in insect control to handle the fumigation of properties affected by flea, bedbug and lice infestations.

-We have healthcare trained operatives, formally qualified in infection control to decontaminate an infested or contaminated environment.
-You can be assured that we understand infection control and how to achieve an intensive clean more than many other organisations.
+Within Our bristol rat control Team We have healthcare trained operatives, formally qualified in infection control to decontaminate an infested or contaminated environment.
 Our head of infection control operations has fifteen years experience in clinical healthcare services as well as many years experience in the pest control industry - in short we are the best at what we do.

 Proofing is where we put in place effective barriers preventing rodents from accessing property or sensitive areas.
 We have experience in sealing cavity walls, cellars, attics, store rooms, kitchens and the list goes on.
 If you have rodents and don't want them getting in - then we have the expertise to help.